minorugh/upsftp/README.md

 Therefore, when creating a new article, it is automatically added to the end of the filelist.

-After that, the list will be sorted automatically to make it easier to see.
+After that, it will be automatically sorted to make it easier to find duplicate settings.